-The G4+ CivicLink (95) Plug-In ECU supports several options for fitting of a MAP sensor.
+The G4+ WRXLink (1-2), WRXLink (3-4), WRXLink (5-6), and WRXLink (7-9) Plug-In ECUs supports several options for fitting of a MAP sensor.
 Any one of the following options can be used:

-- Factory MAP Sensor Models supported by the G4+ CivicLink (95) Plug-In ECU are factory fitted with a MAP sensor.
-This MAP sensor is suitable for up to 1.2 Bar of boost.
-The factory MAP sensor is wired to An Volt 3. - 2.
+- Factory MAP Sensor From factory, all models supported by this ECU are fitted with a factory MAP sensor.
+The factory MAP sensor is wired to An Volt 1.
+For version 1 to 6 the limit of the factory sensor is 125kPa (18 psi) of boost.
+For version 7 - 9, 23psi. - Factory MAP Sensor Upgrade The factory MAP sensor can be upgraded by simply replacing the factory MAP sensor.
+Contact your nearest Link dealer for upgrade options. - 3.
 MAP Through Expansion Connector The expansion connector provides power, ground, and analog channels for the connection of a MAP sensor.